DFHack/dfhack/Readme.rst

  ``dwarfmonitor enable <mode>``:
     Start monitoring ``mode``. ``mode`` can be "work", "misery", "weather", or "all".
+    This will enable all corresponding widgets, if applicable.
  ``dwarfmonitor disable <mode>``:
-    Stop monitoring ``mode`` (see above) ``dwarfmonitor stats``:
+    Stop monitoring ``mode`` (see above)
+    This will disable all corresponding widgets, if applicable.
+ ``dwarfmonitor stats``:
     Show statistics summary
  ``dwarfmonitor prefs``: